 Growing along a fence also protects the plants from wind, if that’s a problem in your area.When designing your small herb garden, consider access.
 If you have access to the plants from all sides, design the tallest plants to be in the middle.
 If you design your small herb garden with access in mind, you won’t have to reach around taller plants to reach smaller ones.

 If you are planting your herbs against a fence, plant the taller plants against the fence for the same reason.
-This not only creates a pretty layering of plants, it keeps you from breaking larger plants as you tend to the smaller ones.
+This not only creates a pretty layering of plants, but it also keeps you from breaking larger plants as you tend to the smaller ones.

 If you have limited space for your herb garden, consider going “up” to maximize the space.
 Use a tall container in the center of a round or square area.
 This will get larger plants up above the garden, leaving more surface area on the ground for other plantings.
 You can even add more tiers for more planting area.